 Early Action – An application process in which a student can apply to an institution and receive a decision in advance of the normal response dates in the spring.
 The student is not committed to enroll at the institution under Early Action.

 Early Admission – Admitting students into college courses before they have completed the standard high school graduation requirements.

 Expected Family Contribution (EFC) – An amount that a student and parents can reasonably be expected to contribute toward college costs.
 For federal aid purposes, this is computed according to federal guidelines.
-For institutional aid purposes, this is computed using data submitted on the CSS PROFILE.
-The EFC is subtracted from total Costs of Attendance to arrive at an estimate of a student’s demonstrated need.
+The EFC is subtracted from the total Cost of Attendance to arrive at an estimate of a student’s demonstrated need.

 Federal Direct Loan Program – Federally sponsored loan programs, which include the Direct Loan, Graduate PLUS Loan and the Parent PLUS Loan (for parents of undergraduate students).

 Federal Methodology (FM) – The formulas used to determine a student’s eligibility for federal Title IV funds.
 The formulas take into account income, some assets, expenses, family size, and other factors.
 FM is created by the U.S. Department of Education, approved by Congress, and revised every 5 to 8 years.

 Financial Aid Package – A combination of aid (may include merit-based scholarship, grants, loans, and /or work study) awarded by an institution’s financial aid office and based on the FAFSA submitted by the student and her family.